Kakamotobi/Learned/Web Development/Design-Patterns.md

 # Design Patterns
 > In software engineering, a software design pattern is a general, reusable solution to a commonly occurring problem within a given context in software design.
 It is not a finished design that can be transformed directly into source or machine code.
 Rather, it is a description or template for how to solve a problem that can be used in many different situations.
 Design patterns are formalized best practices that the programmer can use to solve common problems when designing an application or system. | Wikipedia

-- Design patterns are solutions to commonly occuring problems in software design (object-oriented systems).
+- Design patterns are solutions to specific technical problems or commonly occuring problems in software design (object-oriented systems).
 - There are three main classifications: **Creational**, **Structural**, and **Behavioral**, *defined by the "Gang of Four"*.

 ## Table of Contents